benpages/netlify_starter_site/src/blog/obsessed-with-social-media.md

 eleventyExcludeFromCollections: false
 ---

-Disclaimer: This is not medical advice.
-If you feel like you might be developing a social media addiction, talk to a therapist.
-But if you're looking for tips on how to cut down the time you spend on social media, read on.

 You can’t count on being rational in times when you feel the need to pick up your phone.
 Your brain will come up with plenty of reasons why now is a good time to look at your phone.
 “I’m going to be late for the meeting.
 Better check directions to make sure I’m on the best route.”
 “She’ll think I’m ghosting her if I don’t respond; I’ve got to do it now.”

+Let's dive in.

+Disclaimer: This is not medical advice.
+If you feel like you might be developing a social media addiction, talk to a therapist.
+But if you're looking for tips on how to cut down the time you spend on social media, read on.

 <div class="toc">
   <h4>Table of Content</h4>